tuda-parallel/TMIO/README.md

 <p align="right"><a href="#tmio">⬆</a></p>

 ## Usage
-There are 2 ways to use this library to trace I/O: **offline** or **online** tracing.
+There are two ways to use this library to trace I/O: **offline** or **online** tracing.
+The offline mode uses the `LD_PRELOAD` mechanism.
+Upon `MPI_Finalize`, the collected data is written into a single that can be analyzed using the tools from [here](#exploring-the-traces).
+In the online mode, the application is compiled with the TMIO library, and a line is added to indicate when to flush the results out to a file (JSON Lines or MessagePack).
+The same set of tools can be used in both modes.
+Note that, the online version was developed to work with the [`predictor`](https://github.com/tuda-parallel/FTIO/blob/main/docs/approach.md#online-prediction) tool from the [FTIO](https://github.com/tuda-parallel/FTIO) repo to detect the period of the I/O phases during the execution of an application.

 <p align="right"><a href="#tmio">⬆</a></p>

 ### Offline Analysis:

-The offline mode uses the LD_PRELOAD mechanism.
-The offline mode uses the LD_PRELOAD mechanism.
-Upon MPI Finalize, the collected data is written to a single file to be analyzed later.
-In the online mode, the application is compiled with the TMIO library and a line is added to indicate when to flush the results out to a file (JSON Lines or MessagePack).

 For offline tracing, the `LD_PRELOAD` mechanism is used.
 First, build the library with either MessagePack support or not (see [Installation](#installation)).